Committee on Courts of Appellate Jurisdiction

 Afternoon Meeting at Paul Weiss, NYC

-The committee's next business meeting will take place on April 30, 2014 in Albany.
+The committee's next business meeting will take place on a date in September to be determined in New York City.

 A half-day CLE program on "Current Issues and Practice in the Second Circuit Court of Appeals," is being planned for New York City and one upstate city.